helm/helm/docs/charts.md

 require or dictate parameters.

 ### Predefined Values

+Values that are supplied via a `values.yaml` file (or via the `--set` flag) are accessible from the `.Values` object in a template.
+But there are other pre-defined pieces of data you can access in your templates.

 The following values are pre-defined, are available to every template, and cannot be overridden.
 As with all values, the names are _case